-For 2017 we again provided 80 places with activities taking place at three different centres offering some fantastic settings for young people to have fun, try new skills and enjoy working with others to achieve a common goal.
+Last year we again provided 80 places with activities taking place at three different centres offering some fantastic settings for young people to have fun, try new skills and enjoy working with others to achieve a common goal.
 For the current year an additional eight places have been made available to try and meet the demand that we have found.
 The hope is to build further on these numbers, subject to funding being available, in 2019.

-Once again the majority of those places were taken up by young carers, youngsters who so often have to cope with responsibilities way above their years and experiences.
+Once again the majority of those places will bee taken up by young carers, youngsters who so often have to cope with responsibilities way above their years and experiences.

-Moving outside of our usual July and August “window” for residential stays we started off the year with course over the Easter break.
+In 2017 we moved outside of our usual July and August “window” for residential stays and started off the year with a course over the Easter break.
 It was hosted by Whitewave Activities on Skye and it went really well for the eight young people and two leaders who took part.
 We also ran a further two courses with Whitewave over the summer with plenty of smiles and new experiences.

 As well as returning to the Abernethy Trust's Ardeonaig centre on the banks of Loch Tay we also tried a new venue this time, thanks to a link with the Roses Charitable Trust, on the Isle of Mull.

 Although we are a small charity and do not have a high profile, we do believe we make a big difference in the lives of young people.
 We offer them the chance to discover that the world has so much to offer and they have so much to offer it.